souvikita/RH15D_WSSP/README.md

-# RH15D_WSSP.github.io
+# Introduction and setting up
-WSSP: Optically thick forward modeling with RH1.5D This is an introductory course on numerical radiative transfer using RH1.5D code.
+This document is a very basic guide to setting up the RH1.5D code.